bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Transform Origin</h4>

-As previously mentioned, the default transform origin is the dead center of an element, both 50% horizontally and 50% vertically.
-To change this default origin position the transform-origin property may be used.
+<p>As previously mentioned, the default transform origin is the dead center
+of an element, both 50% horizontally and 50% vertically.
+To change this default origin position the transform-origin property may be used.</p>

-The transform-origin property can accept one or two values.
-When only one value is specified, that value is used for both the horizontal and vertical axes.
-If two values are specified, the first is used for the horizontal axis and the second is used for the vertical axis.
+<p>The transform-origin property can accept one or two values.
+When only
+one value is specified, that value is used for both the horizontal and vertical axes.
+If two values are specified, the first is used for the horizontal axis and the second is used for the vertical axis.</p>

-Individually the values are treated like that of a background image position, using either a length or keyword value.
+<p>Individually the values are treated like that of a background image
+position, using either a length or keyword value.
 That said, 0 0 is the same value as top left, and 100% 100% is the same value as bottom right.
-More specific values can also be set, for example 20px 50px would set the origin to 20 pixels across and 50 pixels down the element.
+More specific values can also be set, for example 20px 50px would set the origin to 20 pixels across and 50 pixels down the element.</p>

 <h4>HTML</h4>